 Maintaining your dormant company status

-Firstly, you’ll need to make sure your company continues not to carry on any type of business.
-This includes things like buying or selling goods or receiving any income.
-If you do, then your company needs to let HMRC know that it has begun trading and will therefore need to submit Company Tax Returns and pay Corporation Tax as normal.
+Firstly, you’ll need to make sure your company continues to remain dormant – i.e. it does not carry on any type of business at any time.
+This includes things like buying or selling goods and receiving any income.
+If you do, then your company must tell HMRC that it has started trading.
+You will then be required to submit Company Tax Returns and pay Corporation Tax as normal.

-Secondly, it’s a common myth that a dormant company doesn’t need to make any submissions to Companies House, because you will still have to fulfil certain reporting obligations, including:
+Secondly, it’s a common myth that a dormant company doesn’t need to make any submissions to Companies House.
+You will, in fact, be required to fulfil certain reporting obligations, including:

-- filing dormant company accounts each year (we’ll come onto this in a moment); and
+- filing dormant company accounts each year (we’ll come onto this in a moment)

-- reporting any changes that occur, for example to the registered office, director’s name or address, share capital or PSCs
+- reporting any changes that occur – e.g. to the registered office, director’s name or address, share capital, or PSCs

 Failure to do so could leave you in some hot water.
 Penalties include your company being struck off by Companies House, your company could be fined and the directors could even be prosecuted.